 13 Career Change CV Examples [& Templates]

 Noah breathed a sigh of relief as he found a few accounting job descriptions that intrigued him.
-After spending years in various financial roles and accumulating some impressive credentials as a financial analyst, he felt confident in this career switch.
-But was he as prepared to make a resume as he was for his career change?
+After spending years in various financial roles and racking up some impressive credentials as a financial analyst, he felt confident in this career switch.
+But was he as prepared to create a CV as he was for his career change?

 Noah’s confidence increased when he discovered our library of career change CV examples and tried-and-tested tips.
-Plus, he knew he’d be able to expand on his career objective and add even more value by making a cover letter!
+Plus, he knew he’d be able to expand upon his career objective and add even more value by writing a cover letter!
 The notes he took while preparing his application materials even helped him navigate a successful interview.

 Whether you’re looking to change careers in accountancy, teaching, or any other profession, check out our useful resources to build your own success story like Noah did!